 Parameter Use to path Specify the path to the file, directory, or volume you want to modify or view rights to (you must always specify a path). + - Add or delete the specified rights.
-See "Using RIGHTS" on page 308. rights Specify one or more file or directory rights.
-See "File and Directory Rights" on page 307. /option Replace option with any available option.
-See "RIGHTS Options" on page 307. /?
+See "Using RIGHTS" rights Specify one or more file or directory rights.
+See "File and Directory Rights" /option Replace option with any available option.
+See "RIGHTS Options" /?
 View online help.
 All other parameters are ignored when /? is used. /VER View the version number of the utility and the list of files it uses to execute.
 All other parameters are ignored when /VER is used.